dpuelz/Machine-Learning-in-Finance/README.md

 # Machine Learning in Finance
 PhD-level class at the University of Texas at Austin, Spring 2022

 The structure of this class is simple.
 We will have periodic lectures to cover topics in ML, and (crucially) we will spend time discussing new papers in the field.
+You can find the syllabus [here](course_outline.pdf).

 ## Topics with Papers